 I found myself avoiding going to meet up with friends, or wanting to even leave my house because of how I looked.
-When I walked in the store, I would look at my feet and just assume everyone was judging me since i still looked 6 months pregnant.
+When I walked into the store, I would look at my feet and just assume everyone was judging me since I still looked 6 months pregnant.
 This weight was not only affecting me physically (it was seriously hard to get up the stairs, let alone carry 30+ pounds of kids at the same time) but it was mentally making me beat myself up each day.

 I had stopped loving myself.
 I had stopped believing I was worth the time and effort it took to gain control of my health again.
 I had stopped feeling like myself.

-Once I began to workout regularly and cook myself and my family healthier meals, things changed.
+Once I began to work out regularly and cook myself and my family healthier meals, things changed.
 I was proud of myself for working hard, I was proud of myself for taking a little more time to get our meals set for the week, I was proud because I knew that I was working each day to love myself more.

 The confidence you gain when you take care of yourself plays out in so many places in your life.
 You don’t realize how much of a hit your confidence has taken until you start to make changes to take care of you.

-Once you start to take care of your health , your mood will start to dramatically change.
+Once you start to take care of your health, your mood will start to dramatically change.
 For me, taking care of me with healthy eating and exercise can turn me from being Ta Ka to Te Fiti in just a few minutes.

 So I stopped, laced up my sneakers, and got to work.
-I didn’t have a lot of time so I streamed a 30 minute cardio kickboxing workout, got rid of my stress and ended the workout feeling so accomplished and proud of myself.
+I didn’t have a lot of time so I streamed a 30-minute cardio kickboxing workout, got rid of my stress, and ended the workout feeling so accomplished and proud of myself.

-I stepped out of that gym red in the face, sweaty and with a big smile on my face.
+I stepped out of that gym red in the face, sweaty, and with a big smile on my face.